-I am reprinting here my blog entries that serve as an extended commentary on Edward FitzGerald’s Rubáiyát of Omar Khayyám.
+I am reprinting here my blog entries from Informed Comment that serve as an extended commentary on Edward FitzGerald’s Rubáiyát of Omar Khayyám.
 The original entry is hyperlinked in the title.
 For each quatrain, I provide the Persian originals as far as they can be discerned.
 In about half of the cases, that is straightforward since he translated a complete stanza.
 In the other half, he combined lines from two different poems or riffed loosely based on one or more poems.
 Tracing the originals was largely the work of Edward Heron-Allen and A. J. Arberry (The Romance of the Rubáiyát), though I add some possibilities.
 I also comment on distinctive conceptions and poetic images in the context of Persian literature.
 I identify persons named, whether legendary or heroic, and explain their significance for the poetry.
 I give links to the relevant scholarship.
 I know there are still fans of the Rubáiyát out there, who yearn for this level of detail and texture in approaching the poems.
 More information can be found in my own translation of this poetry, to which I appended a long historical essay.

 ——